MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cpaneframewnd-class.md

 ### <a name="return-value"></a>Valore restituito

-TRUE se il riquadro può essere ancorato a un'altra finestra del riquadro o il frame; in caso contrario, FALSE.
+TRUE se il riquadro può essere ancorato a un altro riquadro o a una finestra cornice; in caso contrario, FALSE.

 ##  <a name="canbedockedtopane"></a>  CPaneFrameWnd::CanBeDockedToPane